ember-nexus/api/README.md

 The "secret sauce" is the combination of databases Ember Nexus uses:

 - **Neo4j**: A graph database, which stores relationships and core properties of your data elements.
-- **MongoDB**: A document database, stores more complex properties which Neo4j can not handle itself.
+- **MongoDB**: A document database, which stores more complex properties Neo4j can not handle itself.
 - **Elasticsearch**: A search database, used for full text search, vector search and more.
-- **S3 compatible object store**: Used to store binary files, up to 1 TB by default.
+- **S3 compatible object store**: Used to store binary files, up to 10 GiB by default.

-Instead of using multiple specialized databases yourself, simply use Ember Nexus, and benefit of the exposed features and without having to worry about data consistency, security aspects and more.
+Instead of using multiple specialized databases yourself, simply use Ember Nexus and benefit from their features without having to worry about data consistency, security aspects and more.

 It just works :D